SideWalk29/Scriptash/README.md

-Open an app that you alreadyhad
+Open an app that you already had

 Delete an user or MultiUsers